Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Constraints in the Distributed Setting

 \subsection{Placing Constraints on Exogenous Disturbance}

 We begin by addressing the components of the signal vector from \eqref{eq:MPC_exo}.
 Recalling the measurement noise set from \eqref{eq:noise_init} and the arguments made in Remark~\ref{rem:ci_dist_cause}, we begin by considering that $\zeta[k]\in \mathcal{V}$.
-We contain the rest of the exogenous signals from \eqref{eq:MPC_exo} by introducing By doing so, it becomes possible to construct the set $ \mathcal{D}_s\subseteq\mathbb{R}^{2n_u+n_x+n_d}$ which satisfies $d_s[k]\in\mathcal{D}_s$ and which, in tandem with the expressions from \eqref{eq:disc_cl_dyn_1}, enables us to compute the sets containing the effects of $d_s[k]$, with $k\geq k_0$, on each area's dynamics, henceforth denoted as { \begin{remark} One of the key benefits of our two-layer approach is the fact that, from the point of view of the NRF-based layer, the signals $u_{s1}[k]$ and $u_{s2}[k]$ are perceived in the same manner as the all the other components the vector from \eqref{eq:MPC_exo}, namely as additive and exogenous disturbance.
+We contain the rest of the exogenous signals from \eqref{eq:MPC_exo} by introducing By doing so, it becomes possible to construct the set $ \mathcal{D}_s\subseteq\mathbb{R}^{2n_u+n_x+n_d}$ which satisfies $d_s[k]\in\mathcal{D}_s$ and which, in tandem with the expressions from \eqref{eq:disc_cl_dyn_1}, enables us to compute the sets containing the effects of $d_s[k]$, with $k\geq k_0$ and $t\in\mathbb{N}$, on each area's dynamics, denoted as { \begin{remark} One of the key benefits of our two-layer approach is the fact that, from the point of view of the NRF-based layer, the signals $u_{s1}[k]$ and $u_{s2}[k]$ are perceived in the same manner as the all the other components of the vector from \eqref{eq:MPC_exo}, namely as additive and exogenous disturbance.
 Consequently, the \emph{special disturbance attenuation properties} (such as string stability, see \cite{plutonizare} and \cite{SS_rev}, along with the references therein) of our control system are preserved when adding the second layer on top of the first.
 Note that such special properties are particularly challenging to ensure using exclusively MPC-based techniques, a topic which has generated a great deal of research in system-theoretical literature \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4,plat_MPC_5}.
-One of the main contributions of the present work is the fact that it combines the native benefits of two separate techniques, disturbance attenuation for NRF and constraint management for MPC, into a single framework. \end{remark} }
+One of the main contributions of the present work is that it combines the native benefits of two separate techniques, disturbance attenuation for NRF-based control and constraint management for MPC, into a single framework. \end{remark} } Moving onward, we address the variables associated with the first-layer subcontrollers and their implementations.